alehano/gobootstrap/README.md

 # Go Bootstrap

-# WARNING: It's under highly development
+# WARNING: It's under development

 Web framework in Go focused on simplicity and flexibility.